CEA Tutorial Section 10: Registering Courses That Are Individual Learning Experiences: Self-Study and Independent Study

 Can all ASHA Approved CE Providers oversee independent studies?

 ASHA Approved CE Providers must be approved by ASHA CE to offer independent study courses.
 When your organization initially applied to become a Provider, there was an option in that same application to apply for the "Independent Study" designation.
 Contact your Provider Manager to check on your organization's IS status and/or to receive procedures for becoming an ASHA Approved Independent Study Provider.

 Thank you for participating in this tutorial.
 Feel free to review any section as needed.
 This tutorial does not cover every policy and procedure contained in the CEB Manual, so be sure to read all sections of the manual.
 For further assistance with any of the topics mentioned in the tutorial or the CEB Manual, please contact your provider manager.

 We appreciate your commitment to provide quality continuing education for speech-language pathologists and audiologists.
 We look forward to working with you.

+Rate this tutorial!
 Your feedback is important to us.
-Please use this web form to provide your comments and suggestions.
+Please use this CEA Tutorial Feedback Form to provide your comments and suggestions.